wp-plugins/wpglobus/readme.txt

 The **WPGlobus Free Core plugin** provides you with the main multilingual tools.
 After you install it, you will be able to:

 * Add one or several languages to your WP blog/site, so that the users with the required capabilities can:
-	* translate Posts and Pages to multiple languages using an easy tabbed interface;
+	* manually translate Posts and Pages to multiple languages using an easy tabbed interface;
 	* translate major taxonomies: categories and tags;
 	* translate menus and widgets;
 * Enable multilingual SEO features of:
 	* WP SEO by Yoast;
-	* All in One SEO Pack by Michael Torbert.
+	* All in One SEO Pack by Michael Torbert;
+	* WooCommerce (paid add-on).
 * Translate Custom Fields:
 	* standard;
 	* created with the Advanced Custom Fields plugin.